How much does it cost to be an owner-operator?

 As an owner-operator, you’ll quickly realize that some of the ways to get loads will have fees associated with them, while others will not.

-For example, using a dispatching service or hiring a freight broker will most likely come at an expense, while relying on free load boards or leasing-on with a company won’t cost you anything.
+For example, using a dispatching service or hiring a freight broker will most likely come at an expense, while relying on free load boards or doing business with a company won’t cost you anything.

 7. Truck maintenance